code-423n4/moonwell-bug-bounty/README.md

 ### Previous Audits

-All issues reported in past audits are out of scope and are not eligible for a reward https://docs.moonwell.fi/moonwell/protocol-information/audits
+All issues reported in past audits are out of scope and are not eligible for a reward https://docs.moonwell.fi/moonwell/protocol-information/audits.

+No bounties will be paid for issues that arise from a governor turning malicious.
+Instead, the researcher must demonstrate how the code is vulnerable without using known issues and provide a working PoC of the exploit to demonstrate this vulnerability.
+Reports for critical and high severity issues will require the researcher to write a PoC to receive a payout on all critical or high severity issues.
+Known issues are out of scope, such as double voting assuming block timestamps between chains drift far enough apart

 ### Specific Types of Issues